GStreamer/gstreamer/markdown/frequently-asked-questions/git.md

 The [modules page](http://gstreamer.freedesktop.org/modules/) has a list of active ones together with a short description.

-> How do I get developer access to GStreamer git ?
+## How do I get developer access to GStreamer git?

 If you want to gain developer access to GStreamer git, you should ask for it on the development lists, or ask one of the maintainers